 Most explanations of the conceptual core of my work focused on the monstrous feminine, or the dichotomies of the beautiful and the abject, the sacred and the profane.

 But the deepest core of the work is that it is, irrevocably, self-portraiture.
-Specifically, it is self-portraiture of the the psyche; yes, my own psychic experience is the starting point, always.
-But therein also lies my curiosity in how others respond to the work without anything else interfering; how they relate to it in the purest sense.
+Specifically, it is self-portraiture of the the psyche; yes, my own psychic experience is the initial seed, always.
+But therein also lies my curiosity in how others respond to the work without personal specificity interfering; how they relate to it in the purest sense.

-Now however I feel that knowing that the work is self-portraiture only enhances its depth of meaning and ability to be impactful.
+Now however I feel that knowing that the work is self-portraiture, and how it is and why it is, only enhances its depth of meaning and ability to be impactful.

-Working with the raw materials of my own psyche; my inner monsters, my shadow self (selves), the strange mixing and co-mingling of archetypes in my own psychic landscape; my work documents my ongoing process of finding meaning in and understanding of my own self and my own consciousness, always curious of the ways in which the imagery that comes from such a deeply personal place can be felt and understood on a universally human level.
+Working with the raw materials of my own psyche; my inner monsters, my shadow self (selves), the strange mixing and co-mingling of archetypes in my own psychic landscape; my work documents my ongoing process of finding meaning in and understanding of my own self and my own consciousness, on both a quotidian level and a trans-dimensional/transcendental level, and always curious of the ways in which the imagery that comes from such a deeply personal place can be felt and understood on a universally human level.

-My last artist statement, while void of mention of self-portraiture, still rightly coalesces my most primordial motivations and need for painting and creating, on an emotional and psychological level:
+My last artist statement, while void of mention of self-portraiture, still rightly coalesces my most primordial motivations and need for painting and creating, on an emotional and psychological level, as relevant to the dissociative flow state of painting and the necessity of the work and the act of making itself:

 I paint because I must, because there is too much within my mind and my heart to be contained within my own self; I paint because I must express, I must expunge, this filthy excess of feeling and fear and wonderment and beauty.
 I paint because I am overwhelmed, I am at the mercy of chaos, and I must develop an order to this chaos, to channel it, to make sense of it, to find the most strange beauty in it.
 I paint so that I don’t lose touch with myself and my being.
 I paint to create meaning where there may not be meaning.
 I paint to create beauty out of the most abject matter; I paint to find and reveal and revel in the beauty of the abject.
 I paint because life, its chaos and misery and fear and shear beauty and abundance and fecundity, are more than I can bear.
 I paint because I want to show the beauty in the darkness, and the darkness in the beauty.
 I paint because the dualities of life and nature are unfathomably awesome and infinitely complex and I must distill my baffled adoration of these by pushing colored mud around on a surface or else I will disconnect and dissociate entirely from myself and the rest of existence.
 I paint to both keep the void at bay, and to honor the immensely incomprehensible nature of the void.